Toolbars

 - Start of month

-Apart from these default presets, you can always select a custom start date and a custom date range via the date picker component.
+Beyond these presets, you can always choose a custom start date and date range with the date picker component.

 Rangeโ

-The range menu has a number of presets for the visible scheduling range on the planning board:
+The range menu sets the visible scheduling range on the planning board through a few presets:

 - Day